Pradunya07/Pradunya07/README.md

 ### Hi there 👋

 - 🔭 I currently work as a Infrastructure analyst.
-I'm invested in technologies related to kubernetes and openshift.
+I'm invested in full stack development along with cloud and devops technologies like kubernetes and openshift.
-- I love to develop stuff.
+- I love to create stuff.
 I excel in both front end and backend development.
-- I'm interested in Games development and blockchain technology.
+- I'm interested in Games development as a hobby.
-- 👯 I’m looking to collaborate on Game dev and Blockchain projects.
+- 👯 I’m looking always to collaborate on cool projects spanning sectors to help create something meaningful.
-- 🏆 Winner of IEEE HAC & SIGHT Funding for Covid19.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/pradunya-maladhari/">Linkedin</a>
 - 😀 Pronouns: He/ His